 Polarized glasses are also not convenient when you need to look at an LED screen.
 When you try to use your phone or an ATM, it might be difficult when you wear the glasses.
 This is because those screens polarize light that's projected at your eyes.
 Polarized glasses can be especially dangerous if worn anywhere with a LCD instrument panel, such as in an airplane.

 While you can purchase polarized glasses with lenses of different thicknesses, a thicker lens doesn't equate to more protection.
 It does, however, provide higher impact resistance.
 Our optometrist in Palmer and Anchorage can suggest which polarized glasses will the best choice for your daily lifestyle.

 You can even purchase polarized glasses that are prescription.
 When shopping for polarized glasses, consider if you want sun protection.
 Just because lenses are polarized, it doesn't mean the glasses protect your eyes against the sun's rays.
 However, you can find glasses that protect against UV-A and UV-B light that are also polarized.

 Schedule an Appointment

 If you're in Anchorage or in Palmer and are interested in polarized glasses, prescription sunglasses, or other eye services, you're in luck.
-Call Edward Bancroft, OD and Palmer Vision Clinic at 907- 745-4373 for Palmer location and 907-562-2020 for Anchorage to make an appointment with our optometrists today.
+Call Edward Bancroft, OD at (907) 562-2020 for the Anchorage location or Palmer Vision Clinic at 907- 745-4373 in Palmer to make an appointment with our optometrists today.